 Chord Changes For One

-Most commonly chord changes occur on beat 1 of a bar (especially in easy beginner songs) - they will change at other times too, but for now, let’s just concentrate on getting our chord changes at the start of the bar.
+Chord changes usually happen on the first beat of each bar - especially in the songs we learn as a beginner!
+Sometimes, chords will change at other times too.
+For now, we'll concentrate on getting our chord changes right at the start of each bar.

 - LESSON STEPS -